NICMx/Jool/doc/usr/misc-rfc6791.md

 	source address and, therefore, erroneously present the appearance of a routing loop.

-The [Stateless NAT64 walkthrough](mod-run-vanilla.html) shows how to set the pool during a modprobe.
+The [SIIT walkthrough](mod-run-vanilla.html) shows how to set the pool during a modprobe.
 You can also edit it later via the [userspace application](usr-flags-error-addresses.html).